ncatlab/nlab-content/pages/6/4/3/5/5346/content.md

   Every object in the projective model structure (Prop. \ref{ModelStructureOnSimplicialGroups}) is [[fibrant object|fibrant]].
 \end{proposition}
 \begin{proof}
-  This statement amounts to saying that the underlying simplicial set of any simplicial group is a [[Kan complex]].
-That this is the case is Moore's theorem ([here](simplicial+group#EverySimplicialGroupIsAKanComplex)).
+  This statement amounts to saying that the underlying simplicial set of any simplicial group is a [[Kan complex]], which is case by Moore's theorem ([here](simplicial+group#EverySimplicialGroupIsAKanComplex)).
 \end{proof}

 +-- {: .num_prop #QuillenEquivalenceWithReducedSimplicialSets}